guillaume-hoareau/ELK-CPACF/part3.md

 ## Creating your first index

 ### 1. Connect to the URL of your kibana instance.
-Note that your IP address is different, and adapt accordingly. http://18.197.196.0:5601
+Note that your IP adress is different, you must adapt the following accordingly. http://18.197.196.0:5601

 The kibana web interface should look like as follow: